Atluzka/account-gen-bot/README.md

 ### 2. Not sending messages
 Make sure your intents are enabled and the bot has permission to send messages in the channel you're using the bot in.
 (You also have to specify the channels where the generate command can be used in thru the config).
 If the bot doesn't send a DM then make sure your dms are open.

-### 3. ModuleNotFound
-Install the requirered modules: **discord.py**, **typing**, **datetime**.
-If it doesn't work after that, reinstall python completely.
-I recommend downloading the 3.11.6 version from https://python.org.
-While installing make sure "ADD TO PATH" is enabled.

 ### 4. Addstock doesn't work
 It takes each line as an account from the txt file, so each account has to be on a seperate line.